 The bill requires a provider of services related to child and youth out-of-home placement (service provider) to provide fair and equal access to all available programs, benefits, and services offered by the service provider.
-Services related to out-of-home placement must be provided in a manner that is culturally responsive to the complex social identity of the youth receiving such services.
+Services related to out-of-home placement must be provided in a manner that is culturally responsive to the complex social identity of the child or youth receiving such services.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)